sbd-community/handbook/docs/quick-start/cra-primer.md

 ## 3. How is my product classified?

 The CRA has four risk classes.
-Your product's class determines how you prove compliance.
+Your product's class determines how you prove compliance. **[Implementing Regulation (EU) 2025/2392][cra_impl_oj]** provides the official technical descriptions for all product categories.

 -   **Default (~90% of products):** Standard products like smart speakers, toys, or general software.
     -   **Action:** You can perform a **self-assessment** and declare conformity yourself.